 - Estimate how many rubbings you can get on one piece of paper.

-After they’re all colored, they can turn their logs into a “campfire” in the living room.
+After the tubes are all colored, your kids can turn their logs into a “campfire” in the living room.
 My kids enjoy building their “fire” in the middle of the room.
 Then, they bring down sleeping bags and books and camp out by their fire.
+It’s a fun way to extend this time a bit, and a couple of the younger ones have even fallen asleep while playing!

-Set out some of your fall produce, and encourage your kids to arrange a couple of items and draw them.
+Set out some of your fall produce, like apples and pumpkins, and encourage your kids to pick a couple.
+Have them arrange them on the counter, table, or in a nice bowl.
+Then have them draw their arrangement.
 They can create a fall inspired still life drawing.

-Once they’re done, encourage them to add additional details or a background to their picture.
+Once they’re done drawing, encourage them to add additional details or a background to their picture.
 This way you get a little extra time to work!
+They can also take time to color their pictures.

 4. Build a Maze